CRYPTOMUNN/CRYPTOMUNN/README.md

-- 👋 Hi, I’m @CRYPTOMUNN
+- 👋 Hi, I’m Munnachi Enyi
-- 👀 I’m interested in Learning javascript
+- 👀 I’m interested in blockchain development
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on functions in javascript
+- 💞️ I’m looking to collaborate with like minds to increase my know how
-- 📫 How to reach me catch me on twitter.com//enyi_success
+- 📫 How to reach me send an email to enyisuccesskel@gmail.com

 <!---
 CRYPTOMUNN/CRYPTOMUNN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.